CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 applications.

-However, the ease of communication between applications that CGNS provides should motivate the development of new batch and interactive mechanisms for the convenient application of CFD tools.
+However, the ease of communication between applications that CGNS provides should motivate the development of new batches and interactive mechanisms for the convenient application of CFD tools.

 .. _Axiom-ref: